 For best efficiency, your rooftop solar energy system should face south.
 Of course, this isn’t always possible: many people don’t have roofs that face that way!

-You no need to worry about that, here is a good news.
+You no need to worry about that, here is some good news.
 Many households that do not have south-facing roofs had solar panels installed and are saving a lot of money on their utility bills.

 If you don’t have a south-facing roof, here are some alternatives.